fgirse/eightzense600/src/content/homepage/_index.md

       label: "Get Started Now"
       link: "https://github.com/zeon-studio/nextplate"

-  - title: "3 Gründe weshalb Eightzense so erfolgreich ist. "
+  - title: "3 Gründe weshalb 8zense so erfolgreich ist. "
     image: "/images/sketchobg.png"
     content: "With Next, you can build modern and content-focused websites without sacrificing performance or ease of use."
     bulletpoints: